jopsnow/larablog/README.md

 ## LaraBlog: A Simple Laravel Blog App (with Voyager Admin Panel)
-Simple Blogging System with Voyager(Laravel Nova alternative).
+Simple Blogging System with Voyager(A free alternative for Laravel Nova).
 Voyager is a FREE, open-source admin panel for Laravel application

 ## Requirements